What is carbohydrate counting?

-A meal-planning method that involves keeping the total carbohydrate intake at each meal consistent from day to day, with the aim of improving overall blood glucose control.
-Carbohydrate counting has become increasingly popular since the American Diabetes Association (ADA) changed its dietary recommendations in 1994.
+Carbohydrate counting is a meal-planning method that involves keeping the total carbohydrate intake at each meal consistent from day to day, with the aim of improving overall blood glucose control.
+It has become increasingly popular since the American Diabetes Association (ADA) changed its dietary recommendations in 1994.
 Based on growing scientific evidence that sugar affects blood glucose levels no differently than other carbohydrates, and that no single meal-planning method works for everyone, the new guidelines essentially lifted the “ban” on sugar-containing foods to focus attention on controlling total carbohydrate intake and individualizing meal plans.

 Carbohydrate counting was first embraced by individuals on intensive insulin therapy who used an insulin pump or multiple daily insulin injections.
 Carbohydrate counting helps people who use insulin tailor their mealtime dose or bolus of insulin to cover the amount of carbohydrate eaten at that meal.
 However, more and more people with diabetes who don’t use insulin are now taking up carbohydrate counting because it helps control blood glucose levels.